-Cause and comment: The rehabilitation works are expected to generate used oils and solid waste that may pollute the river.
+Cause and comment: The rehabilitation works are expected to generate large amounts of used oils and solid waste that may pollute the river.
 Additionally, leakages of oils and grease have potential to pollute water in the Shire River.
 Water quality in the river may have an adverse impact on water uses such as irrigation, water supply and aquatic biodiversity.